nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_list.md

 - Where there are no items returned, the list will be empty.
 - Where the return includes warning messages (for example, when clinical data is excluded), those messages will be in the list profile.manage negation where no resources are present in a system to be returned by a query.
 An attribution that is common to the resources it references will be returned, differentiating between items at different stages of a workflow, providing a mechanism to deal with warnings that can be applied to the group of resources.

-{% include todo.html content=" The List resource is still in the process of being curated and may be subject to change depending on the outcome of the curation process.
-Codes to populate the code and warningCode fields are yet to be confirmed and will be added to the guidance shortly." %}
+{% include todo.html content=" Codes to populate the code field for Resolved Allergies and the warningCode field are yet to be confirmed and will be added to the guidance shortly." %}

+###List codes

 ### Confidential items